budimanfajarf/web/content/about.md

 Hi!
 My name is Budiman Fajar Firdaus, I'm a Backend Developer from Bandung, Indonesia :)

-I have been 5 years in IT stuff and have been focused on web development for 3 years.
+I've been 5 years in IT stuff and have been focused on web development for 3 years.
 I love to code, and more prefer to code in the backend, but I can do frontend too.

 Here my experience in some languages and frameworks, both in backend and frontend: [PHP](https://www.php.net/ "PHP"), [Laravel](https://laravel.com/ "Laravel"), [CodeIgniter](https://codeigniter.com/ "CodeIgniter"), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript"), [Node.js](https://nodejs.org/ "Node.js"), [Express.js](http://expressjs.com/ "Express.js"), [Vue.js](https://vuejs.org/ "Vue.js"), [Hugo](https://gohugo.io "Hugo").